ukaea/PROCESS/documentation/proc-pages/io/utilities.md

-## PROCESS 3-Page PDF Summary
+## PROCESS 4-Page PDF Summary

 > `process/io/plot_proc.py`

-A utility to produce a four-page PDF summary of the output from PROCESS, including the major parameters, poloidal and toroidal cross-sections, temperature and density profiles and TF coil layout and turn strucuture.
+A utility to produce a four-page PDF summary of the output from PROCESS, including the major parameters, poloidal and toroidal cross-sections, temperature and density profiles and TF coil layout and turn structure.

 ### Usage